Skip to content

 Security is paramount.
 The network incorporates robust security measures, including cryptographic data signing, decentralized consensus mechanisms for data validation, and staking-based incentives and penalties to ensure node operator honesty.

-Tikoly.com’s tokenomics are designed to create a self-sustaining, decentralized data marketplace.
-The model is centered on the principle of circulation over settlement, fostering a “value basin” where assets are encouraged to enter, interact, and remain within the ecosystem.
+Tikoly.com’s tokenomics are designed to create a self-sustaining, decentralized platform for financing cross-border trade in the renewable energy sector.
+The model is centered on the principle of providing a “value basin” for large, illiquid transactions, fostering a transparent and efficient ledger and payment system.
 The native TIKO token is central to this design.

-5.1 Core Components: A Dual-Token System on Solana
+5.1 Core Components: A Multi-Token System on Solana

-Section titled “5.1 Core Components: A Dual-Token System on Solana”
+Section titled “5.1 Core Components: A Multi-Token System on Solana”

-The ecosystem operates on a two-tier token system, with all tokens built on the Solana SPL standard for efficiency and compatibility with modern wallets like Backpack.
+The ecosystem operates on a token system built on the Solana SPL standard for efficiency and compatibility with modern wallets like Backpack.
+It includes the platform’s native token (TIKO) and a special class of tokens representing future energy production.

 5.1.1 TIKO (The Platform’s Native Utility Token)